igor-provotorov/presentation/README.md

-Presentation task for rss2018q3(CSS GRID LAYOUT SYSTEM).
+Presentation task for rss2018q3(CSS GRID LAYOUT SYSTEM)

-Notes for presentation are in aside tags with class "notes".
+Notes for presentation are in aside tags with class "notes"

-Also some notes are in notes.docx file.

 link to presentation - [CSS GRID by Igor Provotorov](https://igor-provotorov.github.io/presentation/)